Augmented Reality in the Transportation and Logistics Sector: Part 5

 - Voice – There are some situations when gestures are not ideal.
 These include situations where a user’s hands may be occupied with tools.
 In that case, voice commands provide an important and safe alternative for interacting with smart glasses.
 Ideally, you want to be able to add voice commands to your smart glass system actions and allow your developers to define voice commands to extend their apps.

 - Head motion – In situations where voice commands and gestures are not suitable, (such as noisy environments), head motion is a great alternative.
-If your AR solution provides multi-display and sphere view technologies, it will allow workers to access and scroll between content (including video feeds) and drill into images, maps, and 3D models with a simple motion of their heads.
+If your AR solution in transportation provides multi-display and sphere view technologies, it will allow workers to access and scroll between content (including video feeds) and drill into images, maps, and 3D models with a simple motion of their heads.

 - Touch – Good Augmented Reality solutions in manufacturing should provide support for industry-standard touchscreen devices so that workers using popular phones and tablets can leverage some of AR features (including video conferencing, on-screen guidance and documentation such as shop manuals) when they are working in environments where they don’t have to use work gloves or carry tools in their hands.

-It’s vital to note here that you should look for an AR solution that supports all these methods of interaction (often known as ‘multi-modal’ solutions) in order to provide maximum flexibility so that you can deploy the technology in a broad range of scenarios.
+It’s vital to note here that you should look for an augmented reality solution in transportation that supports all these methods of interaction (often known as ‘multi-modal’ solutions) in order to provide maximum flexibility so that you can deploy the technology in a broad range of scenarios.
 Augmented Reality is not a ‘one size fits all’ business.

 Use Data to Make Smart AR Decisions in Transportation